LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 it can not do this at the same level of expressivity as SHACL.
 Furthermore, the open world assumption on which OWL is based makes it more difficult to describe the closed world of Web API responses.

-Our TPF use case can for instance not be represented using OWL restrictions.
+Our TPF use case can for instance not be represented using OWL restrictions, because OWL restrictions work on class structures, but not on triple structures.
-<span class="comment" data-author="RV">You'll need to argue this in detail for the OWL experts reading this.</span>
+That is because OWL has been designed for _inferencing_, and not for defining arbitrary constraints on RDF graphs.
-More simple operations such as restricting to all instances of a certain type, or defining the cardinality of certain aspects are however still possible.
+Other operations such as restricting to all instances of a certain type, or defining the cardinality of certain aspects are however possible.